 Students with hearing impairments have been part of Berrien Springs Public Schools for approximately 50 years.
 Cass County contracts services through Berrien RESA allowing students to enroll from both Cass and Berrien counties.
-Babies are frequently identified at birth and start receiving intervention services at a very early age with teachers seeing families in their homes.
-Classroom services are available for pre-school through high school.
+Babies are frequently identified at birth and start receiving intervention services at a very early age with teacher consultants seeing families in their homes.
+Classroom services are available for pre-school through high school aged students.
 These students may also participate in general education classes.
-Approximately 25 Berrien and Cass County students receive direct services in this program, five (5) students being residents of Berrien Springs.
+Approximately 18 Berrien and Cass County students receive direct services in the classroom program, three students are residents of Berrien Springs.

 Many students who are Deaf or hard of hearing function very well in their home district classrooms while receiving indirect assistance from a teacher consultant and/or audiologist for equipment purposes.
-Approximately 80 children receive equipment services (IEP and 504), including four (4) students from Berrien Springs.
+Approximately 70 children receive equipment services (IFSP, IEP, and 504), including ten (10) students from Berrien Springs.

-Two audiologists provide audiological services and equipment management for students with identified hearing losses.
+Two educational audiologists provide audiological services and equipment management for students with identified hearing loss through our Hearing Center for students in Berrien, Cass, and Saint Joseph counties.
 They also provide diagnostic information for children with diagnosed, fluctuating, suspected or possible hearing losses.
 They work with physicians, the Health Department, families, Build up Michigan, Early On, and Early Hearing Detection and Intervention (EHDI) to diagnose children as soon as possible and get amplification and intervention started.
-The audiologists work with over 500 students each year.
+The team of audiologists work with over 500 students each year.

-2. Speech-Language Impaired Pre-school:
+2. Severe Language Impaired Preschool Program:

 Students in the SLI preschool room receive instruction from a highly qualified teacher having endorsements in Elementary Education, speech and language impairments, and who is also a licensed speech and language pathologist.
-A maximum of 18 students ages three to six years of age must meet specific requirements to be considered for this county-based program.
+A maximum of 15 students ages three to six years of age must meet specific requirements to be considered for this county-based program.
 To qualify, students must demonstrate severe or moderate-to-severe delays in at least two areas of speech and language.
-During the 2022-23 school year, four (4) Berrien Springs resident students are enrolled in this classroom.
+During the 2023-24 school year, two (2) Berrien Springs resident students are enrolled in this classroom with a total of 15 students overall from Berrien county.
 Students are placed in the program through an Individual Educational Planning Committee composed of their local district and Berrien RESA diagnostic and educational staff.